-Rival east Libya factions battle for crucial oil ports - BBC News
+Libyan factions battle for key oil ports

 Rival armed factions are fighting for control over crucial oil terminals in the east of Libya.

-The forces of military strongman Khalifa Haftar, who have controlled the "oil crescent" since September, have lost ground, their spokesman says.
+The forces of military strongman Khalifa Haftar, who have controlled the "oil crescent" since September, lost ground, their spokesman says.

-He said they had carried out air strikes against a faction known as the Benghazi Defence Brigade, after it launched an attack on Friday.
+He said they had carried out air strikes against a faction known as the Benghazi Defence Brigade (BDB), after it launched an attack on Friday.

 Four oil terminals in the area provide much of Libya's export income.